Skip to main content

 Affinity Configpool-gpu

-1. Click the [LAUNCH] button to create the notebook.
+1. Click the [LAUNCH] button to create the notebook instance.

 Step 4.
 Access Jupyter Notebook

-1. Click the [CONNECT] button next to the created notebook instance to access it.
+1. Click the [CONNECT] button for the notebook instance you created.

 Click Connect button